-FOR CONVENIENCE...

-The company may wish to develop a complaint form (or adapt an existing form) to assist complainants in documenting their complaint.
-This approach may also make it easier for the organization to collect the information needed to investigate and respond to the complaint. □ Ascertaining the cause of the complaints.
+- / tooortaining the FOR CONVENIENCE cause of the The company may wish to develop a complaint form (or adapt an existing form) to assist complainants in documenting their complaint.
+This approach may also make it easier for the organization to collect the information needed to investigate and respond to the complaint. complaints.
 Responding sympathetically.
-Ensuring promote

 Ensuring prompt and effective communication.

-□ Taking appropriate

-remedial action.

-□ Communicating the outcome of the complaint to the complainant, although it should be borne in mind that all written responses must come from the Chairman.

-- □ Ensuring that the complainant is satisfied with the outcome. - □ Keeping contemporary records of all verbal complaints.
+Taking appropriate remedial action. ☐ Communicating the outcome of the complaint to the it should be borne in mind that all written responses Chairman. ☐ Ensuring that the complainant is satisfied with the outcome Keeping contemporary records of all verbal complains. s must come from the utcome.